-In dialogical logic, the logical constants are given a game-theoretic interpretation (see Lorenzen [15, 16], cf. Lorenz [11, 12, 13], Lorenzen and Lorenz [18] and Lorenzen [17]; for an overview see Keiff [10] and Piecha [20]).
+In dialogical logic, the logical constants are given a game-theoretic interpretation (see Lorenzen 1960, 1961; cf. Lorenz 1968, 1973, 2001, Lorenzen and Lorenz 1978 and Lorenzen 1982; for an overview, see Keiff 2011 and Piecha 2014).
 Dialogues are two-player games between a proponent and an opponent, where each of the two players can either attack claims made by the other player or defend their own claims.
-For example, an implication $A \rightarrow B$ can be attacked by claiming A and is defended by claiming B. This means that in order to have a winning strategy for $A \rightarrow B$, the proponent must be able to argue successfully for B depending on what the opponent can put forward in defense of A. The logical constant of implication has thus been given a certain game-theoretic or dialogical interpretation, and corresponding dialogical interpretations can be given for the other logical constants as well.
+For example, an implication $A \rightarrow B$ can be attacked by claiming A and is defended by claiming B. This means that in order to have a winning strategy for $A \rightarrow B$ , the proponent must be able to argue successfully for B depending on what the opponent can put forward in defense of A. The logical constant of implication has thus been given a certain game-theoretic or dialogical interpretation, and corresponding dialogical interpretations can be given for the other logical constants as well.

-Here this approach will be extended in two directions: First, we want to make it possible that also definitions can be treated dialogically (cf. [19]).
-A definition is understood as a rule system, which specifies the meaning of atomic assertions, that is, of assertions, which do not contain any logical constant.
-The rules are like predicator rules [9], rules of an atomic production system (as e.g. in operative logic [14] or in logic programming [6]) or like the rules in an inductive definition (cf. Aczel [1]).
-Following the terminology of logic programming, such definitional rules for atomic assertions will also be called 'clauses'.
+Here this approach will be extended in two directions: First, we want to make it possible that also definitions can be treated dialogically (cf. Piecha 2012).
+A definition is understood as a rule system which specifies the meaning of atomic assertions, that is, of assertions which do not contain any logical constant.
+The rules are like predicator rules (Kamlah and Lorenzen 1967), rules of an atomic production system (as, e.g., in operative logic (Lorenzen 1955) or in logic programming (Hallnäs and Schroeder-Heister 1990)) or like the rules in an inductive definition (cf. Aczel 1977).
+Following the terminology of logic programming, such definitional rules for atomic assertions will also be called clauses.
 The second extension concerns an alternative understanding of implications.
-The notion of implication is closely related to that of a rule (in Lorenzen's operative logic [14] it is even identified with it).
-We want to establish dialogues based on the interpretation of implications as rules, which can be used to justify assertions.
+The notion of implication is closely related to that of a rule (in Lorenzen's 1955 operative logic it is even identified with it).
+We want to establish dialogues based on the interpretation of implications as rules which can be used to justify assertions.
 In contradistinction to the first extension by definitional clauses for atomic assertions, this second extension is about arbitrarily complex implications, which are understood as rules.
-These rules constitute a kind of dynamic database, which is generated by the opponent (cf. [19] and [21]).
+These rules constitute a kind of dynamic database, which is generated by the opponent (cf. Piecha 2012 and Piecha and Schroeder-Heister 2012).

-^{}Universität Tübingen, Wilhelm-Schickard-Institut für Informatik, Sand 13, 72076 Tübingen, Germany, thomas.piecha@uni-tuebingen.de, psh@uni-tuebingen.de.
-This work was supported by the French-German ANR-DFG project "Hypothetical Reasoning: Its Proof-Theoretic Analysis" (HYPOTHESES), DFG grant Schr 275/16-2.
+\ This work was supported by the French-German ANR-DFG project "Hypothetical Reasoning: Its Proof-Theoretic Analysis" (HYPOTHESES), DFG grant Schr 275/16-2.

 In the following, we will first provide the basic notions of dialogical logic, and we will outline the standard dialogues for intuitionistic propositional logic.
 One feature of these standard dialogues is the fact that atomic assertions cannot be attacked.
 We will then introduce so-called definitional dialogues as a means to treat definitions of atomic assertions dialogically.
-These definitional dialogues allow for attacks on atomic assertions.
+These definitional dialogues do allow for attacks on atomic assertions.
 Definitions are also important in certain applications of logic, as for example in logic programming, where they figure as logic programs.
 Both logic programming and the operative interpretation of implications suggest an alternative understanding of implications as rules.
-In this understanding, implications are of a different kind than the other logical constants.
+On this understanding, implications are of a kind different from the other logical constants.
 In order to grasp this difference dialogically, we introduce specific dialogues for implications as rules, which crucially differ from the standard dialogues.
 Finally, we will discuss these differences.
-For further aspects of the extensions of dialogical logic considered here, we refer to [19].
+For further aspects of the extensions of dialogical logic considered here we refer the reader to Piecha 2012.